sherlockieee/sherlockieee/README.md

 # Hi, I'm Ha :)
-Originally from 🇻🇳 Hanoi, Vietnam, currently in 🇹🇼 Taipei
+Originally from 🇻🇳 Hanoi, Vietnam, currently in 🇺🇸 San Francisco

 Visit [my website](https://sherlockieee.netlify.app/) for more information + follow my blog :)

 [Contact me](mailto:phuonghatrannguyen00@gmail.com) to talk about:
 - 🕸️ Climate x Tech
-- 🌱 Enhanced weathering & other carbon removal tech
+- 🌱 Enhanced weathering & generally carbon capture & storage
 - 👩‍💻 Building & managing complex and powerful web applications
 - 🧑‍ How to be a better person in an ever-changing, complex world